 Aftermath III and IV, 2013, are again a pair and look at how Man destroys Nature (as represented by the rain forest being turned into palm oil plantations and the draining of the Arab Marshes by Saddam Hussein during the 1980s and 1990s – an act which was reversed following his overthrow but then Nature stepped in with a severe drought).

 Aftermath V and VI, 2014, were, effectively “by popular request” and look at the First World War (it being the anniversary year) particularly the Flanders fields and Ypres, and Hiroshima – the parallels between the images of destruction are uncanny!

 Other topics I have considered seriously in this context look at how Man and Nature collude / collide and include New Orleans / Hurricane Katrina, where Man had built a city below sea level but protected by levees which were then not maintained properly, and the Japanese Earthquake and Tsunami (Fukushima) where nuclear reactors had been knowingly built in an earthquake region but were not in fact earthquake proof.
-However, I have not now (2018) made any lithographs for some considerable time so I susopectr were I to return to these topics it would be in a different medium / technique.
+However, I have not made any lithographs for some considerable time so I suspect were I to return to these topics it would be in a different medium / technique (almost certainly screenprints).

 SKYLINE – On 11 September 2001 (“9/11”) the twin towers of the World Trade Centre (the tallest buildings on Manhattan) were destroyed.
 This event was not only an iconic historical event but has a personal narrative as I used to go there from time to time for business meetings.
 I am haunted by the way that this one act of terrorism has for ever changed one of the best known skylines in the world and the geopolitical landscape.